andreshyer/neo4j-backup/README.md

 Please do note that when importing, an internal ID property is made when creating Nodes and properties.
-Since this script does not read the underlying file in the Neo4j database, some unique identifier is needed to MERGE and MATCH nodes on.
+Since this script does not read the underlying file in the Neo4j database, some unique identifier is needed to MATCH nodes on.
 Forcing the user to pass a map of unique keys for each NODE is not reasonable.
 This dummy internal ID property is removed from each Node at the very end.
 The Neo4j database still stores that this property existed at some point on a Node,